samhains/samhains.github.io/blog/_posts/taa/2018-02-07-virtual-community-syllabus.md

 #### Week 3
 Session 05: The evolution and history of online, social spaces.<br/>

-_This session will be held in a virtual classroom environment in Second Life, physical attendance is optional._</br>
-Session 06:  We will discuss Deleuze, Chaos Magic, multiplicity and our capacity for inventing new worlds. <br/>
+Session 06: _This class will be held in a classroom environment in Second Life, physical attendance is optional, virtual attendance is mandatory._ We will discuss Deleuze, Chaos Magic, multiplicity and inventing new worlds.<br/>
 Homework: Analyse your experience, what are the rules of this space?
 Who is included and who is excluded in this new social assemblage?

 ![](https://i.ytimg.com/vi/-kp6eAhFEcg/maxresdefault.jpg)